What Is a CMA? The Facts About Certified Management Accounting

 CMA stands for Certified Management Accountant.
-It’s a professional certification obtained by people who have an interest in finance and accounting, as well as executive leadership.
+It’s an approved professional certification obtained by people who have an interest in finance and accounting, as well as executive leadership roles.

-Unlike Certified Public Accountants, accountants who get the CMA designation tend to hold positions that involve executive decisions and strategy.
+Unlike Certified Public Accountants, accountants who get the certified management accountant (CMA) designation tend to hold positions that involve executive decisions and strategy.
 There are numerous benefits to becoming a CMA, and it can be a great investment in your career.

 How Do You Define CMA?

-A Certified Management Accountant is a professional known for having expertise in strategic management accounting.
-They are equipped to understand underlying principles behind financial decisions and offer strategic leadership in business.
+A Certified Management Accountant is a professional known for having expertise in strategic accounting and financial management.
+They are equipped to understand the underlying principles behind external financial reporting decisions and offer strategic leadership in business.

 CMA certifications are granted by the Institute of Management Accountants (IMA).
-This governing association issues the certification based on passing the CMA Exam, as well as some education requirements and CMA experience requirements.
+This governing association issues the certified management accountant certification based on passing the CMA Exam, as well as some education requirements and CMA experience requirements.

 What Does a CMA Do?

 What is the CMA in terms of different positions within an organization?
 You will still deal in numbers, but most jobs a CMA can gain also have a leadership component.
-Some of the high-paying CMA roles you can hold:
+Some of the high-paying CMA roles accounting professionals can hold:

 Many people pursue the CMA certificate to get a better shot at a powerful, high-earning position in a prestigious company.